monte-carlo-data/apollo-agent/README.md

 ### Azure deployment
 You can check the README file for Azure [here](apollo/interfaces/azure/README.md).
+For authentication you need to get the app-key for the Azure App and pass it in the `x-functions-key` header.

 ### Lambda deployment
 You can build the Docker image for the Lambda agent using: